MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/db2-to-sql-server.md

 To convert the schema, follow these steps:

-1. Add dynamic or ad-hoc queries to statements.
+1. (Optional) Add dynamic or ad-hoc queries to statements.
 Right-click the node, and then choose **Add statements**.
 1. Select **Connect to SQL Server**.
     1. Enter connection details to connect to your SQL Server instance.
     1. Choose an existing database on the target server, or provide a new name to create a new database.